Skip to content

 What about time cost?

 Not included.
-Cooking takes time — 30 minutes at your hourly rate could be 10-30 in opportunity cost.
-Add it if you're comparing takeaway purely vs cooking.
-Many cooks enjoy the activity, so the time isn't straightforwardly 'cost'.
+Cooking takes time — half an hour at your hourly rate is a non-trivial opportunity cost.
+You can add it manually if you're comparing pure takeaway-vs-cooking on time alone.
+Many cooks enjoy the activity, so the time isn't straightforwardly 'cost' for everyone.

 How accurate is the energy cost?